adaptyteam/adapty-docs/versioned_docs/version-3.0/present-pb-paywalls.md

 - [Android - Present paywalls](android-present-paywalls)
 - [React Native - Present paywalls](react-native-present-paywalls)

-:::important
+:::warning

 This guide covers the process for **new Paywall Builder paywalls** only.
 The new Paywall Builder is currently supported only on iOS and Android, as it requires SDK v3.0, which is available for iOS and Android only.
 Support for Flutter, React Native, and Unity is coming soon.

-The process for presenting paywalls differs for paywalls designed with different versions of Paywall Builder and remote config paywalls.

-For presenting:

-- **Legacy Paywall Builder paywalls**, check out [Present legacy Paywall Builder paywalls and their configuration](present-legacy-pb-paywalls).
+- For presenting **legacy Paywall Builder paywalls**, check out [Present legacy Paywall Builder paywalls and their configuration](present-legacy-pb-paywalls).

-- **Remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).
+- For presenting **remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).
+- For presenting observer mode paywalls, see [Implement Observer mode](implement-observer-mode).

 :::